 In this course, using current economic data, the structural features of Turkey's economy are examined in depth while discussing the current economic issues.
 Economics and financial institutions are analyzed on the overall functioning of Turkey's economy, and major companies are concerned with business life in Turkey.
 Economic growth, unemployment, and international trade focus on significant economic issues such as privatization policies.
 Also, in this course, banking and capital markets out of the current problems of the financial sector in Turkey are analyzed.

 As discussed during the historical development of Turkey's economy, the transition to modernity is a structural and institutional change analysis.
 In this course, economic politics of the last period of the Ottoman Empire, growth to and after the Republic, post-Great Depression, post-Second World War developments, import substitution politics, and liberal politics after 1980 are examined.

 This course aims to develop the knowledge and competence of the participants on selected topics related to the economy.

-In this course, the main principles and contract types of Islamic finance which has grown at a remarkable pace in recent years will be covered by referring to various financial sectors and institutions in comparison to conventional finance.
-The main aim of the course is to increase the awareness of the participants about Islamic finance as an alternative financing model for both Turkey and the World.
-The course will include contract types such as Musharakah, Ijarah, Musharabah, Musharakah, Salam, and Istisna together with their usage, management, and their risks.
+In this course, the main principles and contract types of Islamic finance, which have grown remarkably in recent years, will be covered by referring to various financial sectors and institutions compared to conventional finance.
+The main aim of the course is to increase the participant's awareness of Islamic finance as an alternative financing model for Turkey and the World.
+The system will include contract types such as Musharakah, Ijarah, Musharabah, Musharakah, Salam, and Istisna, together with their usage, management, and risks.
 Furthermore, Islamic capital market instruments and institutions such as Sukuk and Islamic investment funds will be explained.
-The challenges to the further development of Islamic finance will also be discussed.
+Finally, the challenges to the further development of Islamic finance will also be discussed.